SolaceProducts/pubsubplus-pks-quickstart/README.md

 :
 ```

-The most frequently used service ports including management and messaging are exposed through a Load Balancer.
+The most frequently used management and messaging service ports are exposed through a Load Balancer.
 In the above example `104.197.193.161` is the Load Balancer's external Public IP to use.
-If you need to expose additional ports refer to section [Modifying/upgrading the message broker cluster](#SolClusterModifyUpgrade ).
+If you need to expose additional ports refer to section [Modifying the Cluster](#SolClusterModify ).

 ## Gaining admin access to the message broker

-Refer to the [Management Tools section](//docs.solace.com/Management-Tools.htm ) of the online documentation to learn more about the available tools.
-Solace PubSub+ Manager is recommended for manual administration tasks and the SEMP API for programmatic configuration.
+Refer to the [Management Tools section](//docs.solace.com/Management-Tools.htm ) of the online documentation to learn more about the available admin tools.
+"Solace PubSub+ Manager" is recommended for manual administration tasks and the "SEMP API" for programmatic configuration.

 ### Solace PubSub+ Manager and SEMP API access